Welcome to the BKLYN Fashion Academy!

 - Entrants must be 18 years of age or older, live in Brooklyn and have sewing experience.

-- You will be required to attend 7 classes, attend technical labs and create a minimum of 4 looks.
+- You will be required to attend several classes, attend technical labs and create a minimum of 4 looks.

-- You will also complete an illustrated drawing of your main look, and feature your completed mini collection in the BFA Fashion Show.
+- You will also complete an illustrated drawing of your main look, and feature your completed capsule collection in the BFA Fashion Show.

 - The Fashion Industry